 Companies, both large and small, have developed ergonomic programs that use a programmatic approach to identify and solve their ergonomic problems.
 While helpful, outside consultants or experts are often not necessary.
 The majority of ergonomic problems can be satisfactorily addressed by low-cost interventions utilizing in-house resources.
 The required amount of time to complete the course is dependent upon your knowledge of workplace safety.
 You have up to six months to complete the course.

 Upon successful completion of this course, the student will attain the designation of Workplace Ergonomics Specialist (WES).
-With this certification, the student will have acquired the knowledge, skills and abilities to:
+With this certificate, the student will have acquired the knowledge, skills and abilities to:

 - Define ergonomics and identify different types of musculoskeletal disorder injuries (MSD) to recognize the importance of ergonomics in the workplace.